Bharathkumarraju/nginx/README.md

 1. How to generate our server key,
 2. How to generate the certificate signing request (for exchange with a third party for a valid certificate)

-3. How to Generate self signed a certificate
+3. How to Generate self signed a certificate ,  In this you will get cross mark in browser HTTPS , you can use this for NON-PROD and testing environments.

 ### How to exchange our certicate with independent third party certificate repositories like godaddy semantic